 Stress and overwork can wreak havoc on our bodies.
 Ongoing stress can cause issues in everything from the cardiovascular to nervous systems.
-By finding physical stillness, we allow ourselves to “just be.”
-Start with the below.
+By finding physical stillness, we allow ourselves to just be.
+Start with the following:

 15. Rise above your physical limitations.